avpalmeira/getting-started/rails-blog/README.md

 # Rails Blog

-Ruby on Rails Official Getting Started [Guide](https://guides.rubyonrails.org/getting_started.html) It creates a functional blog
+Ruby on Rails Official Getting Started [Guide](https://guides.rubyonrails.org/getting_started.html).
+It creates a functional blog.

 To make it work:
 1. Clone the project into your machine